CV

 Service

-Co-Liaison from the Society for the History of Authorship, Reading & Publishing to the American Historical Association, January 2015-present.
+Co-Liaison from the Society for the History of Authorship, Reading & Publishing to the American Historical Association, January 2015-January 2023.